What is stakeholder management?

 Don’t just stop at your stakeholder list – if you’ve done this properly, you’ll probably have more stakeholders listed than you can realistically engage with on a deep level.

 So, decide which people and groups on your list are key stakeholders – those who you’ll need to engage with more, and those whose participation is critical to your project.
-Use the Stakeholder Mapping fields of Influence, Interest and Impact to segment your stakeholders.
+Use the Stakeholder Mapping fields of Influence, Interest and Impact to segment your stakeholders and classify them.
 Then you’ll be able to prioritize your time and resources, focusing your efforts on them, while still broadly engaging the remainder of your stakeholder list.

 The same method of delivering or presenting your message probably won’t be right for all your stakeholder groups.
 Stakeholder engagement best practice means you should tailor the information to different stakeholders so that it addresses the issues they’re most concerned about, and provides it in a format that is most accessible to them.